zivlakmilos/magicbook/README.md

 }
 ```

+### Resetting plugins

 If you want complete control over all plugins and their order, you can use the `plugins` setting.
-This specifies the exact order of all plugins, and plugins not present in that array will be disabled.
+This specifies the exact order of all plugins, and plugins not present in the array will be disabled.
 The following will completely disable all plugins in `magicbook`.

 ```json
 {
   "plugins" : []
 }
 ```

-Take a look at the default plugins in `src/build.js` to see what's available.

 ## Command line